Mac16661/Mutant/README.md

 - Multi-model reasoning
 - Genetic evolution of LLM responses
+- Reduce hallucination
+- Improve accuracy
 - Support Ollama for local inference
-- Compatible with OpenAI and Groq
+- Compatible with OpenAI and Groq and more
-- Parallel execution
 - MCP server support

 ---